All Are Welcome

 After years of dedicated service, Father Mike Gabriel is heading into a well-deserved retirement—and we want to send him off with all the love and gratitude he deserves!

-To make this event a success, we are looking for volunteers to assist with the following:
+Additionally, we are looking for volunteers to assist with the following:

 If you are able to lend a hand, please contact Michael Kowalsky at mkowalsky@rcn.com or call 773.633.6692.